European-Conference/euroconf.eu/content/_index.md

 ## <span class='frontline-europe'>The European Dream</span><br>2024: A Continent at the Crossroads

 Join us at **Harvard Kennedy School** in Cambridge, Massachusetts, on **February 9 and 10, 2024**, for a conference that brings together **political leaders, CEOs, world-class experts and practitioners** from across Europe to explore and discuss the challenges facing the continent today.

-The year 2024 marks the 10th anniversary edition of the Conference, which will aim to share perspectives around The European Dream.
+The year 2024 marks the **10th anniversary edition** of the Conference, which will aim to share perspectives around The European Dream.
 2024: A Continent at the Crossroads.
 2024 is indeed a pivotal moment for Europe and the transatlantic relationships.

-From the European Parliamentary elections to elections at the national level (Austria, Finland, Belgium, Romania) and across the Atlantic, 2024 will be a key moment for democracy and define future European policies around climate change, artificial intelligence, and migration.
-The European response to the continued war in Ukraine and other major geopolitical challenges will be closely examined.
-Amid this foreign policy turmoil, the protection of a European way of life is at the heart of heated debates.
+From the **European Parliamentary elections** to **elections at the national level** (Austria, Finland, Belgium, Romania) and across the Atlantic, 2024 will be a key moment for democracy and define future European policies around **climate change**, **artificial intelligence**, and **migration**.
+The European response to the continued **war in Ukraine** and other major geopolitical challenges will be closely examined.
+Amid this foreign policy turmoil, the protection of a **European way of life** is at the heart of heated debates.

 <center>
 <a id='tickets-btn' class="pure-button pure-button-primary" href="https://secure.touchnet.net/C20832_ustores/web/store_main.jsp?STOREID=18&SINGLESTORE=true">Get your ticket now!</a>